 The long and thin bog is tepid (90 degrees F) in the front side.

-The water temperature shows higher when going further.
+The water temp shows higher when going further.

 There is a caution statement.

 According to this, a threatened species, Amargosa Vole inhabits the marshes.

 It is explained that they live only around the natural hot springs in Tecopa, CA.